-The Fund's cash and cash equivalents comprise balance with Banque Saudi Fransi.
+For the year ended December 31, 2020, for the purposes of the statement of cash flows, cash and cash equivalents comprise balance with Banque Saudi Fransi.
 Cash and cash equivalents are carried at amortised cost in the statement of financial position.